-1 AECOM (2018a).
+1 As If By Magic Ecology (2021a).
 Natterjack Toad Mitigation Plan, Devonshire Road, Millom.
-As if By Magic.
+As if By Magic Ltd.

-2 AECOM (2018b) Construction Environmental Management Plan, Octagon, Millom.
-As if By Magic some native species marginal and aquatic planting.
+2 As If By Magic Ecology (2021b) Construction Environmental Management Plan, Octagon, Millom.
+As if By Magic Ltd.

-3 White Young Green (2016).
-Habitat Management Plan.
+3 As If By Magic Ecology (2021).
+Habitat Management and Recreation Plan Plan.
 Devonshire Road, Millom.
-Sally Field.
+As If By Magic Ltd.

-4 Gibson, L. Consulting (2017) Duddon Estuary SPA, Morecambe Bay and Duddon Estuary pSPA and Morecambe Bay SAC Assessment of Likely Significant Effect (ALSE) (Regulation 61) for The Old Iron Works, Devonshire Road, Millom.
+4 Gibson, L. Consulting (2020) Duddon Estuary SPA, Morecambe Bay and Duddon Estuary pSPA and Morecambe Bay SAC Assessment of Likely Significant Effect (ALSE) (Regulation 61) for The Old Iron Works, Devonshire Road, Millom.